Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Proof of Theorem

-Lemma~\ref{incoming shortcut} shows that the shortcuts of a given node are contained within the $o(n)$ lattice neighborhood of it.
+This gives that for any function $\psi(n) \to \infty$, proving the desired result. \end{proof} Lemma~\ref{incoming shortcut} shows that the shortcuts of a given node are contained within the $o(n)$ lattice neighborhood of it.
 Therefore, the marks of all nodes in $B_r(G_n, o_n)$––the coordinates normalized by $n$––will have the same mark as the mark of node $o_n$ for any finite $r$ in the limit.

 We will later show a stronger result: for any $r$, there exists a constant $R$ such that, with high probability, the $R$-lattice neighborhood contains the $r$-graph neighborhood, i.e., $B_r(G_n, v) \subseteq L_R(G_n, v)$.
-This result is particularly useful because the $R$-lattice neighborhood of two nodes in $G_n$ are isomorphic if their distance to the boundary of the grid is larger than $R$.
+This result is particularly useful because the $R$-lattice neighborhoods of two nodes in $G_n$ are isomorphic if their distance to the boundary of the grid is larger than $R$.
 Consequently, for two uniformly chosen nodes $o_1$ and $o_2$ in $G_n$, their $R$-lattice neighborhoods are isomorphic with high probability, as the probability of sampling a node within the $R$ distance of the boundary tends to zero.
-As a result, the neighborhood structures of $B_r(G_n, o_1)$ and $B_r(G_n, o_2)$ have the same distribution (ignoring the marks) (see Figure \ref{shortcut}-right panel).
+As a result, the neighborhood structures of $B_r(G_n, o_1)$ and $B_r(G_n, o_2)$ have the same distribution (ignoring the marks).
 This conveniently eliminates the need for marks in the limiting graph.
 With this, we are ready to prove \eqref{main-lemma-kl-2} formally by proving the following two steps: \begin{itemize} \item The lattice neighborhood of $K(n, q, k, \ell)$ converges in probability to the lattice neighborhood of $K(q, k, \ell)$.
 We will use a Second-Moment argument here similar to the prior proofs. \item The lattice neighborhood convergence implies graph neighborhood convergence.
 For this purpose, we will use a careful path counting and coupling argument here inspired by \cite{van2021local}. \end{itemize} To do so, we introduce the following notation:

 Similar to the definition of expectation over $\mu$ and $\mu_n$, we will define $\mu_r^L((G,o) \simeq (H_*,o_*))$ to be the probability of the event $L_r(G,o)\simeq (H_*,o_*)$ under measure $\mu$ and $\mu_{n,r}^L((G_n,o_n) \simeq (H_*,o_*))$ to be the probability of the event $L_r(G_n,o_n)\simeq (H_*,o_*)$ under measure $\mu_n$.